br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

       const json = await (await fetchResult).json()
       // Create a console group to nest results console.group('Posts')
-      // Print each post to the console with a for...of loop console.group('for...of loop')
+      // Print each post to the console with a for of loop console.group('for of loop')
       for (const post of json.data.children) {
         console.log(`${post.data.title}\n${post.data.url}`)
       }
-      console.groupEnd('for...of loop')
+      console.groupEnd('for of loop')
       // Print each post to the console with map console.group('map')
       const posts = json.data.children.map(post => {